 I was sexually abused in my childhood.
 How will that impact the counseling?

 It won't.
 This counseling is based on keeping you focused in the present and making your life work today.
 Take a look at Chapter 6 in, "Stop Sex Addiction Here and Now Naturally."
 Most Personal Addiction

 Of course.
 In order to do good sex addiction counseling it's essential to be able to help couples heal their marriage.

 My partner doesn't want to have sex.
 Can you help us?

 This is where the marriage counseling comes in.
 First we look to see if there is something you are doing to alienate your partner.
 If it's not you, then I can help her.
 I've been talking to women about the emotional side of sex for decades.
-When there's a problem where one or both parties are turned off, it's an emotional issue, because sex is an emotion.
-The Most Personal Addiction goes into more discussion about this.
-Download the first 48 chapters.
+When there's a problem where one or both parties are turned off, it's an emotional issue, because sex is an emotion. goes into more discussion about this.
+Most Personal Addiction.
 There is a special section in the later chapters addressed to both partners on how to heal the relationship and the emotional aspect of a loving, active sex life.

 Do you have a fixed agenda of what I'm supposed to do and when I'm supposed to do it?

 No. You are a human being with different needs at different times.
 The counseling does not try to make you go faster than you are ready to.
 Nor does it impose any demands on you.